Advice for When You are Shopping for a Sunroom

 - Permits: If you’re wondering, “Do I need a permit to build a sunroom?” the answer is, “Yes.”
 There’s no hiding from city hall.
 You’re going to require permits, including one for building your structure and possibly more for electrical and plumbing work.
 Your new sunroom is a permanent addition, and it’ll be part of your land tax assessment, regardless if it seasonal or year-round.
 Part of the permitting process is regular inspections on your foundation, frame and final occupancy allowance.
 Almost always, your sunroom contractor will deal with getting the necessary permits.

 - Foundation: Support for your new sunroom depends on where you locate it and how much weight you’ll have.
 You might be building your sunroom on top of an existing deck, or you might have to excavate from scratch.
 You and your contractor can address this in the plans, which need civic review and approval.
 Experienced contractors like PAsunrooms are well aware of foundation needs.
-They’ll also have a plan for dealing with remedial landscaping after completion.
+They’ll also have a plan for dealing with remedial landscaping after completion to finalize your home renovation project.

 - Structure: Many sunrooms are pre-cut.
 However, Four Seasons Sunrooms are completely custom designed.
 In the meantime, your contractor will have demolished what’s necessary on your exterior to allow tie-in.
 This process is weather-dependent, so expect some temporary protection while construction is underway.
 The construction timeline will vary, according to your contractor’s workload and weather concerns.